 Ingredients

-- 6 chicken thighs (about 2ยฝ pounds) bone-in and skin-on (see note)
+- 6 bone-in chicken thighs (about 2½ pounds) (see note)

-- 1 thumb-sized piece of ginger julienned or minced
+- 1 tablespoon julienned or minced ginger

 - 8 garlic cloves crushed or smashed